 Your job as a parent is to keep your children safe and protected.
 So it’s understandable that you would put so much thought into seemingly small details.

-Your baby's skin is brand new, and adjusting to the world that we live in may result in all sorts of rashes and irritations.
-One of the most important things you can do to help protect your loved one’s skin is to keep it softened, moisturized, and nourished.
+Your baby's skin is brand new and adjusting to the world that we live in may result in all sorts of rashes and irritations.
+One of the most important things you can do to help protect your loved one’s skin is to keep it softened, moisturized and nourished.
 At Wild Carrot Herbals, we strive to help you do just that by using natural botanicals that work harmoniously with your baby’s needs.

 Here are some common areas where we get questions regarding skincare for babies.
 Please note that we are merely sharing information and not diagnosing a medical condition or prescribing a cure.
 If you need this, please consult a medical professional.

 Cradle Cap: It’s estimated that around 70% of babies get cradle cap.
-It typically shows up in the first few months of life and ends around age one.
+It typically shows up in the first few months of life and ends at around one year.
 Cradle cap is the common term for infantile seborrheic dermatitis which is essentially a form of eczema in infants.
-It shows up in areas that have many oil-producing sebaceous glands like the scalp, behind the ears, the forehead, and the eyelids.
+It shows up in areas that have many oil-producing sebaceous glands like the scalp, behind the ears, the forehead and the eyelids.
 In most cases, cradle cap will clear up on its own; however, there are some things you can do to help support your little one's scalp throughout the process.
 First, as tempting as it may be, don't pick!
 This can lead to more irritation and the possibility of infection.
 Gently rubbing the scalp with a warm, wet washcloth will help aid in removing skin that is ready to come off.
-Along with gentle cleansing, we have gotten many happy reviews on how our scalp-nourishing Wild Pansy Cradle Cap Salve has helped reduce our baby customers' cradle cap.
+Along with gentle cleansing, we have gotten many happy reviews on how our scalp-nourishing Baby Cradle Cap Drops has helped reduce our baby customers' cradle cap.
 To use, we recommend that you apply it to either a wet or dry head; it’s particularly soothing after a night time bath.
 This allows it to penetrate deeper into the scalp.
 In the morning, you can use a fine-toothed comb to remove flakes that are ready to come off.

 What about Mama?